neetfreek/word-search/README.md

 - FRONT END:
 	- Screen size independent scaling, placement for 16:9 (not resolution independent!)
 	- Draw grid of words to find, random letters, in center of screen
-	- Cursor to move about, detects mousing over different letters
+	- Cursor to move about, detects mousing over different letters, menu buttons
 	- Draw list of words to find (only from Mammals category, 16 words
 	- Draw headings
+	- Draw menu buttons